 I had light for the first block I walked up High Street.
 It’s not that steep of a hill, but I had my bags.
+I’d planned on staying in one place for a month, so was overpacked for this.
 I got to the top, made a right and sure enough, same incline.
 In the next block I got a nice drizzle which cooled me off, but it soon turned into a downpour.
 On I trudge up the hill, till I pass the entrance to the Chalice Gardens, home of the Red Spring.
 I knew I was close.

 I made the turn up Well House Lane and there it stood, towering over me, set up on the footprint of the Tor.

 According to the website for Berachah Guest House, “Glastonbury is a magical place of personal pilgrimage and spiritual unfoldment where the veils are thinnest between the invisible worlds, the inner and outer realities.”

 Berachah is a beautiful split-level house, planted into the slopes of Glastonbury Tor.
 Below is the mythic red spring and Chalice Well Gardens.
 To the left is the white spring, which to me is far more magical.
 The path up the Tor starts at the foot of the steps, so for what I needed I was ideally suited.

 My hostess was gracious and welcoming.
 The place is modern, clean and filled with light.
 I had the smallest room in the place and when I sat my bags down in there, I realized I smelled like a tavern, drenched in tobacco and smoke.
 I felt horribly out of place here, and god only knows how long it took to get the room decontaminated.